dc614/DC-27-Badge/README.md

 6. Using 4 header pins, solder the LM2596 to the board.
 7. Using 4 header pins, solder the LM386 to the board.
 8. Solder the speaker directly to the LM386, and pin it in place with header pins.
+9. Solder the battery buckles above the LM2596 (ground on the right if the back of the board is facing you).

+## 3D Printing

+1. Slice and print the battery carriers.
+2. Using glue, attach battery carriers next to pi.

 ## Cleanup